kildealab/RadiSeq/README.md

 # RadiSeq

 This is a tool to simulate Next Generation Sequencing (NGS) of radiation-exposed cells using a Standard DNA Damage (SDD) data file from Monte Carlo simulations of cell irradiations.
-RadiSeq can perform both bulk- and single-cell whole genome DNA sequencing.<br>
+RadiSeq can perform both bulk- and single-cell whole genome DNA sequencing.
+It can also simulate the double-strand break detection method INDUCE-seq, developed by Dobbs et al [1]. <br>
 <br>
 [![DOI](https://zenodo.org/badge/666482390.svg)](https://zenodo.org/doi/10.5281/zenodo.13371311)